webkom/kvittering/README.md

 - Start the server with `python kaaf/server.py`
 - If the frontend is exported (`yarn export`), the webapp will be available at `localhost:5000` when running `server.py`

+> One of the packages (pdf2image) will require poppler to work correctly with tmp files.
+Most linux distros come with this.
+> For MacOS `brew install poppler`

 ### Environment variables

 | Variable        | Function                                     |